Lourvens/mern-stack-blog/server/API_DOCUMENTATION.md

 #### POST /auth/logout

-Logs out the user and remove their private token stored as a cookie.
+Logs out the user and remove his private token stored in the cookie storage.

 #### Response